hanabi/hanabi.github.io/Reference.md

 * After the unrelated card is played, since the player who lied was in *Bluff Seat*, no further cards should be promised.
 * If an unrelated card was played and the player who lied was not in *Bluff Seat*, it implies a *Priority Layered Finesse*.

-### The Speculation Prompt & The Speculation Finesse

-* Normally, a player needs to know the exact identity of a card in order to initiate a *Priority Prompt* or *Priority Finesse*.
-However, it is somewhat common that a player will get a *Play Clue* on a card and they will not know its exact identity.
-(For example, when they get a color *Play Clue* in a multi-color variant.)
-In this situation, the rules of *Priority* still apply, as enumerated above in the previous section.
-* Subsequently, if a player plays a non-priority card that they do not know the exact identity of, this can be quite strange.
-In this situation, they are trying to perform a speculative *Priority Prompt* or *Priority Finesse* with the intent that it will only work if they happen to be playing a specific suit.
-This is called a *Speculation Prompt* or a *Speculation Finesse* for short.
-* We agree that a *Speculation Prompt* or *Speculation Finesse* only promises the next card in the suit that is the left-most of the possible suits that it could be (when looking at the suits in the middle of the table).
-* For example, in a no variant game:
-  * Blue 1 and red 1 are played on the stacks.
-  * Alice has a known playable yellow 1.
-She also has a known playable 2 that could be either blue 2 or red 2.
-  * The yellow 1 has *Priority* and Alice is expected to play that.
-Instead, she plays the 2 as a *Speculation Finesse*.
-  * Between blue and red, the blue suit is the *Speculation Target*, since it is the left-most suit between blue and red.
-  * The card happens to be blue 2.
-The rest of the team is promised the blue 3, just like a normal *Priority Prompt* or *Priority Finesse*.
-* It is also possible for the *Speculation* to fail, meaning that the card does not happen to be the left-most suit.
-In this situation, the rest of the team is still promised the *Speculation Target*, but they should write *Speculation Elimination Notes* for the card.
-* For example, in a no variant game:
-  * The setup is the same as the previous example.
-  * The card happens to be the red 2 (instead of blue 2).
-  * The rest of the team knows that the blue 3 was promised.
-Bob does not see anyone else with the blue 3, so he writes *Speculation Elminiation Notes* on every card in his hand.
-* Note that we agree that it is illegal for players to perform a *Amiguous Speculation Finesse*, so players do not have to account for that possibility.

-### The Speculation Layered Finesse

-* Similar to a *Layered Priority Finesse*, it is also possible to *Layered Speculation Finesse*.
-This is safe to do because if the *Speculation* fails, no lie will have occured, since the other player will write *Elminiation Notes* on their entire hand.

 <br />

 ## Level 3 - Variant-Specific Strategies